Skip to main content

 Step 2: View contact information

-Contacts display in a table with columns:
+Contacts display in a table with columns such as:

-• Contact Status (lifecycle stage)
+• Contact status

-• Added to lemlist (date imported)
+• Added to lemlist

 • Other custom fields you've configured